Top Songs of 2014

 Newcomers Maddie & Tae cracked the list with their debut hit ‘Girl in a Country Song,’ while veterans like Kenny Chesney, Luke Bryan and Jason Aldean notched a song a little bit higher than the duo’s feisty introduction.
 The CMA Single of the Year comes in at No. 8, while one of country’s all-time greats dodges the competition to finish at No. 1.

 The Taste of Country Top Songs of 2014 list is determined using sales and radio airplay data, reader feedback and staff opinion.
-The final 10 songs will be published in December.
 Any song that spent the majority of its chart life in 2014 is eligible.

 The lead single from Tyler Hubbard and Brian Kelley’s second album is as important as the song that earned them their fame.
 ‘Dirt’ is a ballad with more emotional depth than any of their previous releases.
 Florida Georgia Line needed to prove themselves capable of this kind of message, and one million singles later (and counting), it’s clear they’ve done it.